 Digital marketing, also called online marketing, is the promotion of brands to connect with potential customers using the internet and other forms of digital communication.
 This includes not only email, social media, and web-based advertising, but also text and multimedia messages as a marketing channel.

 Essentially, if a marketing campaign involves digital communication, it's digital marketing.

 Inbound marketing versus digital marketing

 Digital marketing and inbound marketing are easily confused, and for good reason.
 Digital marketing uses many of the same tools as inbound marketing—email and online content, to name a few.
-Both exist to capture the attention of prospects and turn them into customers.
+Both exist to capture the attention of prospects through the buyer’s journey and turn them into customers.
 But the 2 approaches take different views of the relationship between the tool and the goal.

 Inbound marketing is a holistic concept.
 It considers the goal first, then looks at the available tools to determine which will effectively reach target customers, and then at which stage of the sales funnel that should happen.

-The most important thing to remember about digital marketing and inbound marketing is that you don’t have to choose between the 2.
+The most important thing to remember about digital marketing and inbound marketing is that as a marketing professional, you don’t have to choose between the 2.
 In fact, they work best together.
-Inbound marketing provides structure and purpose to digital marketing efforts, making sure that each platform works toward a goal.
+Inbound marketing provides structure and purpose for effective digital marketing to digital marketing efforts, making sure that each digital marketing channel works toward a goal.

 B2B versus B2C digital marketing

 Digital marketing works for B2B as well as B2C companies, but best practices differ significantly between the 2.